multimedia live performance installation and opera, 110 minutes (anticipated)

-multimedia live performance/installation, 75 minutes (anticipated)
+multimedia live performance/installation, 55 minutes

 All Over Everywhere is a trans-disciplinary media and performance installation, which engages connections and confrontations between human beings the imperiled natural world by combining otherwordly video, sculptural elements, live performance, integrated lighting design and a vibrant, reactive sound score.